- Only one Region of interest per project can be drawn.

 - Increase the processing speed of a project.

-- Creating better outputs with sharper edges.
+- Create better outputs with sharper edges.

 - Generate results for a restricted area of the project by excluding the surroundings of the area of interest, i.e. due to oblique imagery.